Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 A Closer Look At PSA's Grading Service Levels

-PSA's cheapest card grading service - 'Economy' - starts at $50, for a card with a maximum declared value (*) of $999.
+PSA’s cheapest card grading service – ‘Value’ – starts at $25 for a card with a maximum declared value (*) of $499.

-This $50 fee is based on PSA's standard turnaround time of 45-90 days.
-This is an estimate and can vary based on grading submission demand.
-If the declared value is up to $1499, this becomes a 'Regular' priced submission for $100.
+This $25 fee is based on PSA’s standard turnaround time of 45-90 days.
+It is an estimate and can vary based on grading submission demand.
+If the declared value is up to $1499, it becomes a ‘Regular’- priced submission for $75.

-PSA also has an expedited grading service - 'Express', which costs $150 and allows for a declared value of up to $2499 and has an estimated turnaround of 14 days.
+PSA also has an expedited grading service, ‘Express,’ which costs $150, allows for a declared value of up to $2499, and has an estimated turnaround of 5 days.

-*Note, the 'declared value is what you estimate your card will be worth after PSA grades it.
+*Note: the ‘declared value is what you estimate your card will be worth after PSA grades it.
 This is not an exact science and is mostly used for insurance purposes.
-Assuming that you don't abuse the system, PSA won't upcharge you if you are slightly off on value expectations, but it can happen.
+If you don’t abuse the system, PSA won’t upcharge you if you are slightly off on value expectations, but it can happen.

-Reminder that the PSA Collector's Club is a great deal and offers quarterly grading bulk specials where cards can be submitted at a discount.
+This is a reminder that the PSA Collector’s Club is a great deal.
+It offers quarterly grading bulk specials, during which cards can be submitted at a discount.

 SGC Card Grading Prices

-SGC also followed PSA's lead in raising prices during the pandemic as demand surged, but thankfully order has been restored and SGC now offers one of the best values among all third party graders.
+SGC also followed PSA’s lead in raising prices during the pandemic as demand surged, but thankfully, the order has been restored, and SGC now offers one of the best values among all third-party graders.

-SGC's base card grading service is now much cheaper than PSA and starts at $24 for cards worth less than $1500.
-They also have bulk ordering priced in on anything with a declared value at less than $1500.
+SGC’s base card grading service is now much cheaper than PSA and starts at $15 for cards worth less than $1500.

 Thus, for example, if you have 20 cards to grade with SGC (all worth less than $1500), you would only pay $20 per card.

-Like PSA, they also offer higher-priced submissions based on turnaround time and declared value, yet across the board, SGC remains a great value.
+Like PSA, they also offer higher-priced submissions based on turnaround time and declared value, yet SGC remains a great value across the board.

 Beckett Card Grading Prices

-Beckett also shut down many of its lower priced grading offerings during the pandemic, but like PSA and SGC has been restoring service.
+Beckett also shut down many of its lower-priced grading offerings during the pandemic, but like PSA and SGC, it has been restoring service.

-Beckett recently introduced new pricing tiers, with the cheapest grading service now at $20 per card (without subgrades) or $25 with subgrades.
+Beckett recently introduced new pricing tiers, with the cheapest grading service (‘Collectors Special’) now at $16 per card (without subgrades) or $18 with subgrades.
+This tier is only good for cards with a declared $400 or lower value.

 It's clear that SGC and Beckett are now trying to outmaneuver the giant PSA in terms of pricing.